Animal Control Policy

 Students with HIV or HBV may attend classes as any other student.
 Laboratory courses, or other courses where there is a risk of exposure to blood or other bodily fluids must utilize universal precautionary measures.

 All members of the University community are expected to seek appropriately trained assistance in responding to emergency situations.
 When responding to bleeding injuries, members of the community shall use universal precautions and contact the Safety Program Coordinator to properly dispose of contaminated materials.

 This policy will be revised as new medical and legal information is available.
 Students will be informed of any revisions.

-Students must work with authorized Univeristy personnel if they intend to use the University's graphic identities in any print or media, whether electronic or not.
-The University's policies regarding the use of the logo and seal are maintained by Marketing & Communications.
+Students must work with authorized University personnel if they are interested in using the University's graphic identities in any print or media, whether electronic or not.
+The University's policies regarding the use of the logo are maintained by Marketing & Communications.
 The seal is used only by the Office of the President.

 Enrollment at the University entitles all students to access services either in the residence halls or off-campus.

 Access to the campus communications environment is limited to members of the University community (students, faculty, staff, alumni, and friends of the University).
 Because the resources available affect access, students whose academic program or coursework requires access and students with a demonstrated academic need will receive first priority.

 It is critical that all users help to maintain the integrity of the system by being responsible in their own use and considerate of the needs of others.
 Common sense, common courtesy, and seeking appropriate assistance when necessary should guide your use of information resources.
 More specific guidelines are set out in the University's Network Access and Acceptable Use Policy.
 Copies are available on-line and from the Technology Information Center in Marsh Hall, lower level.